A woman in her 90s is rescued alive 5 days after Japan’s deadly earthquake

 Thousands of troops were flying and trucking in water, food and medicine to the more than 30,000 people who had evacuated to auditoriums, schools and other facilities.

-The nationally circulated Yomiuri newspaper reported that its aerial study had located more than 100 landslides in the area, and some were blocking lifeline roads.
-Some communities remained isolated, and were still waiting for aid.
+The nationally circulated Yomiuri newspaper reported that its aerial study had located more than 100 landslides in the area, some blocking lifeline roads.
+Some communities remained isolated and waiting for aid.

 “I hope the city recovers, and I hope people won’t leave, and they stay here to work hard toward recovery,” said Seizo Shinbo, a seafood trader, who was stocking up on noodles, canned goods and rice balls at a supermarket.

 “There is no food.
 There is no water.
 And the worst is gas.
-People are still in kilometer-long lines.”
+People are still in kilometer-long lines,” Shinbo said.

 Kageyama reported from Tokyo.
 Associated Press writer Hyung-jin Kim in Seoul, South Korea, contributed to this report.